Oswald Mosley: Personal life

 In 1924, Lady Cynthia joined the Labour Party, and was elected as the Labour MP for Stoke-on-Trent in the 1929 United Kingdom general election.
 She later joined Oswald's New Party and lost the 1931 election in Stoke.
-She died in 1933 at 34 after an operation for peritonitis following acute appendicitis, in London.
+She died in London in 1933 at 34 after an operation for peritonitis following acute appendicitis.

 Habitually unfaithful, Mosley would have affairs with friends of his wife as well as Alexandra and Irene Curzon, two of Cynthia's sisters, and with their step-mother Grace Duggan.
 Others included the actresses Maxine Elliott, Catherine d'Erlanger, Margaret Montagu, Paula Gellibrand, Mary Taviner, Georgia Sitwell, the wife of the writer Sacheverell Sitwell, and the socialite Sylvia Ashley.

 Mosley had two children with his second wife, Diana Mitford (1910–2003):